OnyxDevTools/onyx-database-samples/restful-web-persistence-manager/README.md

-# embedded-persistence-manager
+# restful-web-persistence-manager

-This project was created as a supplemental resource for this tutorial: [onyx database embedded database tutorial](http://onyxdevtools.com/learn/tutorials/1/embedded-persistence-manager)
+This project was created as a supplemental resource for this tutorial: [onyx database embedded database tutorial](http://onyxdevtools.com/learn/tutorials/1/persistence-manager-factories/restful-web-persistence-manager)

 ***How To Install:*** <br />
-From the embedded-persistence-manager root directory simply run this command:
+From restful-web-persistence-manager root directory simply run this command:

        mvn install